 - Deferred sale of property - If it’s more beneficial to keep the house in a joint name until a certain point, the court will rule a deferred sale of the property.
 This type of order is most common with children and the deferred sale will be based upon the children reaching a certain age or educational milestone, for example after the last child has finished their A levels

 - Transfer of property to one party's name with 'legal charge back' for the other party - This will mean the owner who transfers the property will become a charge holder and will receive their share when the charge is enforceable, for example when the property is sold.
 This method is similar to a deferred sale, but instead of the property being in both parties’ names, it will be under one name

 - One party 'buys out' the other for a lump sum - This will mean the party who paid the lump sum will have the property just in their name.
 However, there are complications with this method.
 For example, it can be difficult to establish what the lump sum should be, and may not be suitable depending on how much the party staying in the house can raise for a house repayments and how much the other party may need for a deposit on a new house.
 This method is known as a divorce house buyout

 In short, yes, it’s completely possible to get divorced and still own your house together.
 This isn’t to say that this comes without its complications…

-Still owning a house together after a divorce will also mean that you’re not independent from one another and are still relying on them to pay their agreed mortgage payments.
-If one party is to faulter on the mortgage repayments, there will be a negative impact on both of the parties’ credit ratings.
+Still owning a house together after a divorce will also mean that you’re not independent from one another and are still relying on them to pay their agreed house repayments.
+If one party is to faulter on the house repayments, there will be a negative impact on both of the parties’ credit ratings.

 However, owning a house together after divorce could be a good way for the parent with primary care of the children to keep the marital home, without having to afford to buy out the other partner.